The EZ Guide to Getting Your Piece of the Holiday Pie

 Don’t expect your off-season ads to perform as well during the holiday season.
 Consumers are in a different mindset, and they may respond to different messaging.
 Plan your ad campaigns early, and consider testing now, so you are ready when the holiday season hits its prime.
 If you don’t prepare now, you will be trying to figure out what works—at the exact time when you should be posting your best ads to get maximum exposure.

-Your customer service inquiries will heat up this holiday season, and without a plan in place, the department could suffer and damage your relationship with your customers.
-Prepare your team to provide the highest level of service to customers.
+Your customer service inquiries will heat up this holiday season, and without a plan in place, the department could suffer and ultimately damage your relationship with some customers.
+Prepare your team to provide the highest level of service to customers with these tips on how to thrive and not just survive the holiday season.

 - Inspire – Inspire your support team to do their best work, and reward them with incentives for top performance.
 Your agents will be fielding a higher volume of chaotic calls, and your appreciation and understanding will inspire them to do a good job.